santoslab/embedded-examples/firmata-examples/firmata4j/building-control-mixed/readme.md

 1. Run the [Demo](hamr/slang/src/main/architecture/bc/Demo.scala) app

-**Note** if you're using Windows or Apple Silicon then you'll also need to add the Java Serial Simple Connector (JSSC) libray as an IVY dependency in your ``bin/project.cmd``.
-A combination of ``io.github.java-native:jssc:2.9.4`` and ``com.github.kurbatov:firmata4j:2.3.8`` worked on an M2.
+**Note** if you're using Windows or Apple Silicon then you'll also need to add the Java Serial Simple Connector (JSSC) library as an IVY dependency in your ``bin/project.cmd`` by uncommenting [these two lines](hamr/slang/bin/project.cmd#L66-L67).
+A combination of ``io.github.java-native:jssc:2.9.4`` and ``com.github.kurbatov:firmata4j:2.3.8`` worked on an M1 and an M2.
 Refer [here](https://www.yorku.ca/professor/drsmith/2022/02/25/easy-java-arduino-with-firmata/) for more information.